Chaco Canyon Consulting

 As a leader of a project-oriented organization you probably often feel like you're riding a hurricane.
 Juggling multiple projects, all competing for resources, many of them late or over budget or floundering, while at the same time you "manage" your organization, you sometimes wonder if there's a better way.
 There is.

-People who ordered this item also ordered 52 Tips for Resuming Paused Projects and How to Spot a Troubled Project Before the Trouble Starts.52 Tips for Leaders of Project-Oriented Organizations is an e-booklet that contains 52 ideas that managers and leaders of project-oriented organizations can use right now to address the special problems of managing these organizations.
+52 Tips for Leaders of Project-Oriented Organizations is an ebook that contains 52 ideas that managers and leaders of project-oriented organizations can use right now to address the special problems of managing these organizations.

 Accounting systems are fairly good at measuring concrete items, such as cash, revenue, outlays and so on.
 But many cost drivers in the project-oriented organization are difficult to measure, and they're often unrepresented in the accounting system.